Posts contain affiliate links, see disclosure for more details.

-We all want to invest in our children’s futures, but when it comes to knowing the best way to go about it, there are so many options available to choose from it can become a bit of a minefield.
+We all want to save for our children and invest in their future, but when it comes to knowing the best way to go about it, there are so many options available to choose from it can become a bit of a minefield.

-This guest post from Jim at Money Blog Scotland talks us through the best savings accounts for children and what we should be looking for.
+This post from Jim at Money Builders talks us through the best savings accounts for children and what we should be looking for.

 It’s can be expensive raising children, and it takes up a lot of your time.
 In fact, nearly all of it!